qlero/page_rank_GNN/README.md

 - A GNN with relaxation
 - A GNN with a convolutional graph approach

-The python implementations are available in the `script` folder and all details and discussion are covered in the file `page_rank_gnn.ipynb` in the `root`.
+The python implementations are available in the `scripts` folder and all details and discussion are covered in the file `page_rank_gnn.ipynb` in the `root`.